Republicans' strategy now relies entirely on stoking the eternal 'victimhood' of their voters

 This is why Trump-voting COVID-19 deniers feel justified whining about their supposed loss of “freedoms” when asked to wear a mask when shopping or visiting a restaurant, without ever considering how silly these appeals sound to those groups who have truly been victimized by, say, systemic racism throughout this country’s history.
 It’s whyFox News and other right-wing media organs continually diminish and dismiss the concerns of genuinely marginalized communities.
 The brand of “victimhood” hawked byFox Newsand its ilk is rooted in social status, and tied to a sense of entitlement, not actual rights.

-The fact that many of us consider these attitudes pathetic and selfish doesn't prevent them from being dangerous.
-As noted by Holmar and Lofflemann, when a group is taught to feel victimized and humiliated, it turns off any impulse towards collaboration or cooperation, and reacts viscerally and emotionally instead, with the inevitable result of gravitating towards those leaders who continue to feed its sense of grievance.
+The fact that many of us consider these attitudes pathetic and selfish doesn’t prevent them from being dangerous.
+As noted by Homolar and Lofflmann, when a group is taught to feel victimized and humiliated, it turns off any impulse toward collaboration or cooperation, and reacts viscerally and emotionally instead, with the inevitable result of gravitating toward those leaders who continue to feed its sense of grievance.

-Edsall quotes Scottish researchers Stephen Reicher and Yasemin Ulusahin, who note in their book, The Social Psychology of Collective Victimhood,that this kind of indoctrination fosters a moral dimension in their mentality that further stokes the "juices" of revenge and redemption towards their "oppressors."
+Edsall quotes Scottish researchers Stephen Reicher and Yasemin Ulusahin, who note in the book, The Social Psychology of Collective Victimhood, that this kind of indoctrination fosters a moral dimension in their mentality that further stokes the “juices” of revenge and redemption toward their “oppressors.”

 It is ultimately about the toxicity of a particular construction of victimhood: One which transforms eliminationist violence into the restitution of a rightful moral order.
 For it is when we believe ourselves to be acting for the moral good that the most appalling acts can be committed.